 Ambo Anthos NL

-Material: PDF of finished text, with preface by João Pereira Coutinho; sample English chapters.
+Material: Brazilian edition, with preface by João Pereira Coutinho; complete English translation available.

 ‘The day I killed my father was a bright day, although the light was hazy, without shadows or contours.’